amzn/smoke-aws/README.md

 When starting your application in production, you can instantiate an instance of the AWS client and pass it in the place of the protocol to contact the actual AWS service.

+Each AWS service provides a Generator type that can be globally instatiated for the application and used to produce a request-specific client.

+At application startup-

 ```swift
 import ElasticComputeCloudClient
 import SmokeAWSCredentials